 In September, the National Center for Atmospheric Research released a study that found that geoengineering with sulfate particles will require a sustained effort of artificially pumping 18 megatons of sulfate particles into the stratosphere every year for 160 years – 160 years! – to slow the rate of warming.

 And geoengineering alone won’t do it.
 The NCAR study assumes that the globe will also drastically cut carbon emissions beginning in 2040.
 But even in that best-case scenario, we’ll still see the consequences of elevated levels of CO2 already built into the climate system: more episodes of extreme heat in North America, more retreating sea ice in the Arctic, changing patterns of precipitation globally, and more.
 It just won’t be as severe as doing nothing.

 Wagner says he is an optimist and also a realist.
 “Solar geoengineering is not a replacement for cutting emissions,” he says.
 “Whatever analogy you prefer — a Band-Aid, a fire extinguisher, chemotherapy for the planet, etc. – all point to the fact that we must treat the underlying condition.
-That means cutting CO2 and other greenhouse gases.”'Solar geoengineering is not a replacement for cutting emissions.'
-Click To Tweet
+That means cutting CO2 and other greenhouse gases.””‘Solar Click To Tweet

 In Climate Shock, Wagner and Weitzman frame the climate problem in economic terms: Carbon pollution is a “free-rider” problem.
 “It’s in no one’s narrow self-interest to do enough” to cut their own carbon pollution.
 On the other hand, solar “geoengineering is so cheap to do crudely, and it has such high leverage, that it almost has the exact opposite properties of carbon pollution…. it’s the ‘free-driver’ effect that may push us to geoengineer our way out of [global warming].”